lynnfaraday/aresmush.com/_root/install-ares/server-shell.md

 ## Connecting through a Client

 You can also connect to your server using a telnet client like [PuTTY](http://www.putty.org/) for Windows or the terminal 'telnet' command on Mac/Linux.

-If you want to connect securely with a SSH client, see Digital Ocean's article on [SSH Keys](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-putty-on-digitalocean-droplets-windows-users).